 Imagine your child describing their favorite toy.
 Do they say, “It is a car,” or do they proudly add details like “It is a shiny, red, fast car”?
 Those extra words that make sentences more colorful and clear are called adjectives.
-Learning adjectives not only improves vocabulary but also helps children express their thoughts in a creative and confident way.
+Learning adjectives not only improves vocabulary but also helps children express their thoughts creatively and confidently.
 At PlanetSpark, we believe grammar can be taught in a fun, practical way.

-In this blog, we will explore English Grammar Adjective for Class 4 in a simple and engaging manner.
+In this blog, we will explore English Grammar Adjectives for Class 4 simply and engagingly.
 With clear definitions, fun examples, and practice exercises, your child will understand how to use adjectives correctly in daily life and schoolwork.
-To make learning fun and engaging, parents and teachers can also use an adjective worksheet for Class 4 which we have added at the end of this blog.
+To make learning fun and engaging, parents and teachers can also use an adjective worksheet for Class 4, which we have added at the end of this blog.

 What is an Adjective?